sebardo/blog/README.md

         php composer.phar require sebardo/core:dev-master sebardo/admin:dev-master sebardo/blog:dev-master

-Or you can try with this steps
+Or you can try with this steps (virtual host for blog.dev already created)

         1- Install symfony and execute: symfony new blog 2.8 2- Edit your composer.json